drghirlanda/alex/Docs/Roadmap.md

   script but will probably have to install into different folders.
 Research needed for Windows.

 - R package.

+  - Creating presentation variable is slow.
+It could be faster to create it for each subject as they are read, rather than for all subjects at the end (less looping, shorter arrays to sort, etc.).

-Minimum requirements: a way to read in alex data into data.frames, descriptive stats for response time distributions and response count distributions to the different stimuli.
-It is also possible to figure out which independent variables were manipulated between and within subjects, present the experimental design in a table, etc.
+  - Descriptive stats for response time distributions and response count distributions to the different stimuli and phases.

+  - Future: It is possible to figure out which independent variables were manipulated between and within subjects, present the experimental design in a table, etc.

 Future
 ======